 - Purified Water = Amazing Fountain of Youth

 - Learn How Water Causes Cancer & Disease

 - Water the key to beautiful skin & hair

 Are you one of those people who always have a can of soda at your desk?
 If the answer is yes, you may want to think about taking a trip to the water cooler instead.
 Not only can soda pack on the pounds, it can also deteriorate the body as well.

 The sugar in soda, usually containing 9 teaspoons, can over time cause you to pack on the pounds.
 Also, did you know that that much sugar can compromise the immune system for up to 12 hours?
 Drinking diet cola?
-Have you heard about that artificial sweeteners are linked to brain tumors?
+Have you heard that artificial sweeteners are linked to brain tumors?
 Caffeine is another major issue for not just soda drinkers, but coffee and energy drink buffs as well.
-Caffeine consumption can cause dehydration and when not consumed, terrible headaches, shakes and irritability.
+Caffeine consumption can cause dehydration and when not consumed, terrible headaches, shakes and irritability occur.
 While a morning boost may not have serious long-term effects, constant consumption will indeed take a toll on the body.

-Other drinks that cannot be replaced by water are coffee and tea.
-Much has been said about coffee drinks as a source of fat and empty calories.
+Other drinks that cannot replace water are coffee and tea.
+Much has been said about coffee drinks as a source of fat and low calories.
 Many of these coffee specialty drinks have become more like desserts and should be treated as such, not drank on a regular basis.
 Coffee may be a great way to wake up in the morning, but after 8 hours of sleep, bodies need to be hydrated again, not dehydrated, as coffee will do.
 Need to wake up?
 Replenish your body with water and do some stretches or go for a walk or run to get the blood pumping.
 Reading about the harmful effects of these drinks should shed some light on the benefits of our great natural resource: water!